otrv4/otrv4/otrv4.md

 ### Shared Session State

-The DAKEZ session must authenticate its context to prevent attacks that rebind the DAKEZ transcript into different contexts.
-If the higher-level protocol ascribes some property to the connection, the DAKEZ exchange should verify this property.
-Given state information `phi` associated with the higher-level context (e.g., a session identifier), DAKEZ authenticates that both parties share the same value for `phi`.
+Each of the two DAKEs must authenticate its context to prevent attacks that rebind the DAKE transcript into different contexts.
+If the higher-level protocol ascribes some property to the connection, the DAKE exchange should verify this property.
+Given the share dession state information `phi` associated with the higher-level context (e.g., a session identifier), the DAKE authenticates that both parties share the same value for `phi`.

 The shared session state (Φ) is any session-specific protocol state available to both parties in the higher-level protocol.
 For example, in XMPP, it will be the